snkas/ns3-basic-sim-intro/chapters/4_ns3_basics.md

-# Chapter 3: Ns-3 basics
+# Chapter 4: Ns-3 basics

 ns-3 is a discrete-event **network** simulator.
 In this chapter we discuss the absolute basics of ns-3.

-Bluntly speaking, ns-3 is nothing but the 8 lines of pseudo-code of chapter 2 written in C++ with a bunch of network concepts around it.
-The state we kept referring to is the network in ns-3.
-Events in ns-3 are aimed to manipulate what is passed around in networks: packets, it thus also often referred to as "packet-level simulation".
-Some event examples to give you a feel for it: packets arriving, packets getting queued/dequeued, TCP timeouts expiring to send out a packet, etc..
+To emphasize again: ns-3 is essentially the 8 lines of pseudo-code of chapter 2, written in C++, with a whole lot of helpers around it to aid abstraction.

+- **The state** consists of network concepts, such as queues, TCP state, counters, or forwarding state.

+- **The events** are about those network concepts.
+Most of these events are about packets arriving or being sent, (e.g., transmission of a packet causing dequeueing, sending or receiving of packets by TCP, TCP timeouts), however it can be anything related to the network that you want to model: changes to the links (e.g., going down, changing bandwidth), forwarding state updates, etc..

-## `Node` is the core concept
+## `Node` is the core state concept

 In ns-3, the network is a collection of `Node`s.
 The `Node` is the core concept of ns-3.
 Everything is attached to a `Node`, or attached to things attached to a `Node`.
 Think of it as a node in a graph, except there are no edges explicitly defined.
+The `Node`s and what is attached to it is the state.

 A `Node` has the following state: